Our church governance is based on three important principles:

 The internal governance of Westminster is managed by the Session, a group of women and men, “ruling elders”, who make policy, receive members, assign benevolence gifts, direct worship and the sacraments, and oversee day-to-day church business, church property, and the annual stewardship campaign.

-Three other elected boards provide leadership.
+Two other elected boards provide leadership.

 - The Board of Deacons are a group of women and men elected to serve the needs of the congregation and community, under the direction of the Session.